nealcaren/fightordie/socialchange.md

 # Strategy

-Editorials on protest and social change.
+Editorials on politics, protest and social change.

 ```{tableofcontents}
 ```